tweedegolf/nea/benchmarks/rust-nea/README.md

 # rust + nea

-Benchmarks the performance of a nea platform using a (statically linked) rust request handler.
+Benchmarks the performance of a nea platform using a rust request handler compiled as one compilation unit.

 ## Running